depeche-protocol/depeche-protocol.github.io/message_format.md

     "type": "object",
     "properties": {
         "to_address": {
-            "description": "The address to which this depeche should be relayed", "type": "string"
+            "description": "The address to which this depeche should be relayed; the recipient", "type": "string"
         }
         "send_time": {
             "description": "The time at which the original sender constructed the depeche" "type": "string"
+        }
+        "forward_to": {
+            "description": "A location where the recipient might look for the message: a dead letter drop identifier" "type": "string"
         }
         "contents": {